-The T3 Plus' have an unusual design that won't work for everyone.
-They're not the sleekest looking headphones, although the metal finish and silver accent give them a somewhat premium feel.
+The Bluedio T3 Plus have an unusual design.
+They're not the sleekest-looking headphones, although the metal finish and silver accent give them a somewhat premium feel.
 They're bulky and protrude at awkward angles when on your head.
-The circular ear cups and headband are well-padded and contribute to the high-end appeal but compared to some other headphones, like the Parrot Zik and Bose QuietComfort series, the T3 do not look very good.
+The circular ear cups and headband are well-padded and contribute to the high-end appeal.

-The T3+ feel uncomfortably tight.
-The headband is heavily cushioned and sufficiently wide, to evenly spread some of the pressure you feel on your head.
-The ear cups are also well padded but a bit small.
+The Bluedio T3 Plus feel uncomfortably tight.
+The headband is heavily cushioned and sufficiently wide to evenly spread some of the pressure you feel on your head.
+The ear cups are also well-padded but a bit small.
 Unfortunately, the clamping force is high enough to cause soreness during long listening sessions.
 It may reduce with frequent use, but out-of-the-box, they feel excessively tight.
 They're also quite heavy for their size.

-The Bluedio T3+ are somewhat portable thanks to their folding design.
+The Bluedio T3 Plus are somewhat portable thanks to their folding design.
 They're still moderately large headphones compared to other mid-sized over-ear models.
-However, when folded they don't take as much space and will fit into most bags.
-They're not headphones you can comfortably carry around on your person hassle-free but they have a decently small footprint considering their size and weight.
+However, when folded they don't take as much space and should fit into most bags.
+They're not headphones you can comfortably carry around on your person hassle-free, but they have a decently small footprint considering their size and weight.

 Poor isolation.
-These headphones don't have active noise cancellation and provide no isolation in the Bass Range.
-In the Mid Range they achieve an average reduction of about 10dB, and in the Treble Range a reduction of about 28dB.
-Both values being below average.
+These headphones don't have active noise cancellation and provide no isolation in the bass range.
+In the mid-range, they achieve an average reduction of about 10dB, and in the treble range a reduction of about 28dB.
+Both values are below average.

 Average leakage.
-The significant portion of the leakage is between 500Hz and 3KHz which is relatively broad, however there is a noticeable dip around 1KHz.
-This dip doesn't seem to be due to the headphones seal, since it follows the dip in the frequency response.
+The significant portion of the leakage is between 500Hz and 3kHz which is relatively broad; however, there's a noticeable dip around 1kHz.
+This dip doesn't seem to be due to the headphones' seal, since it follows the dip in the frequency response.

-The Bluedio T3 Plus have a decent battery life delivering 24hours of continuous playback.
+The Bluedio T3 Plus have a very good battery performance.
+They deliver 24 hours of continuous playback.
 They're decent headphones to take on a long road trip or a lengthy flight.
-Unfortunately, they take long to charge and don't have any battery saving features, like an auto-off timer.
-They will quickly run out of power if you forget to turn them off but on the upside, they can play audio while charging, unlike the T2S turbine.
+Unfortunately, they take longer to charge and don't have any battery-saving features, like an auto-off timer.
+They can quickly run out of power if you forget to turn them off, but on the upside, they can play audio while charging.